The Climate Consensus

 Entries may be submitted individually or as a team with identified team members and a team leader.

-Video submissions must be submitted along with this registration/licensing form (hypertext) before the contest deadline.
+Video submissions must be submitted along with this registration/licensing form before the contest deadline.

-PLEASE NOTE: By signing the registration/licensing form, you will be allowing The Climate Consensus the right to post your video in the present contest as well as any future endeavor that promotes the mission statement of the Climate Consensus.
+PLEASE NOTE: By signing the registration/licensing form, you consent to the Climate Consensus sharing your submission on all Climate Consensus communication channels (including but not limited to our website, social media accounts etc.).
 You will always be given credit as the creator for any use of the video and maintain the right to have the video taken down at your written request.

 Video Requirements :